1311 Institutional Base Salary for Sponsored Projects

 - Effort and compensation from sponsored awards must be reduced to 75%

-- IBS will not change as a result of the appointment as Master;
+- IBS will not change as a result of the appointment as Head of College;

 - Any funds negotiated at the time of appointment in excess of 25% of the 12-month salary will be treated as extra service pay;